OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/intro.md

 Plugin | Description | Supported in PWA
 -------|-------------|---
-[Analytics](https://www.outsystems.com/forge/component-overview/10704/firebase-analytics-plugin) | Firebase-based plugin that lets you gather information about app use. | —
+[Analytics](https://www.outsystems.com/forge/component-overview/10704/firebase-analytics-plugin) | Firebase-based plugin that lets you gather information about app use. | No
 [AppShield](<https://www.outsystems.com/forge/component-overview/9379//>) | Protect your mobile apps from tampering.
-OutSystems AppShield hardens the native mobile build, enabling the app to detect attempts of modification and misuse. | —
+OutSystems AppShield hardens the native mobile build, enabling the app to detect attempts of modification and misuse. | No
-[Calendar](<https://www.outsystems.com/forge/component/1566/calendar-plugin/>) | Access the calendar of your device. | —
-[Camera](<https://www.outsystems.com/forge/component-overview/1390/camera-plugin>) | Enable your application to access the camera capabilities of the device. | Yes
+[Calendar](<https://www.outsystems.com/forge/component/1566/calendar-plugin/>) | Access the calendar of your device. | No [Camera](<https://www.outsystems.com/forge/component-overview/1390/camera-plugin>) | Enable your application to access the camera capabilities of the device. | Yes
-[Card IO](<https://www.outsystems.com/forge/component/1438/card-io-plugin/>) | Automatically get the details of a credit card by taking a picture. | —
+[Card IO](<https://www.outsystems.com/forge/component/1438/card-io-plugin/>) | Automatically get the details of a credit card by taking a picture. | No
-[Ciphered Local Storage](<https://www.outsystems.com/forge/component-details/1500/ciphered-local-storage-plugin/>) | Keep your mobile application's sensitive data safe using a ciphered local storage database. | —
+[Ciphered Local Storage](<https://www.outsystems.com/forge/component-details/1500/ciphered-local-storage-plugin/>) | Keep your mobile application's sensitive data safe using a ciphered local storage database. | No
-[Contacts](<https://www.outsystems.com/forge/component-overview/1394/contacts-plugin>) | Access the contacts of your device. | —
+[Contacts](<https://www.outsystems.com/forge/component-overview/1394/contacts-plugin>) | Access the contacts of your device. | No
-[Crash Reporting](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10705) | Firebase-based plugin that provides realtime crash reporting to help you track, prioritize, and fix stability issues.  | —
+[Crash Reporting](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10705) | Firebase-based plugin that provides realtime crash reporting to help you track, prioritize, and fix stability issues.  | No
-[Dynamic Links](https://www.outsystems.com/forge/component-overview/10988/dynamic-links-plugin-firebase) | Firebase-based plugin that lets you manage links outside of your app. | —
+[Dynamic Links](https://www.outsystems.com/forge/component-overview/10988/dynamic-links-plugin-firebase) | Firebase-based plugin that lets you manage links outside of your app. | No
-[File Transfer](<https://www.outsystems.com/forge/component-overview/1409/file-transfer-plugin>) | Lets users upload and download files in the background. | —
+[File Transfer](<https://www.outsystems.com/forge/component-overview/1409/file-transfer-plugin>) | Lets users upload and download files in the background. | Yes
-[File Viewer](<https://www.outsystems.com/forge/component-overview/1606/file-viewer-plugin>) | Lets users view remote or app resource files. | —
+[File Viewer](<https://www.outsystems.com/forge/component-overview/1606/file-viewer-plugin>) | Lets users view remote or app resource files. | Yes
-[File](<https://www.outsystems.com/forge/component-overview/1633/file-plugin>) | Lets you manage files and folders on a mobile device within the app sandbox. | —
+[File](<https://www.outsystems.com/forge/component-overview/1633/file-plugin>) | Lets you manage files and folders on a mobile device within the app sandbox. | No
-[Cloud Messaging Plugin (Firebase)](https://www.outsystems.com/forge/component-overview/12174/cloud-messaging-plugin-firebase) |  Give your app users a state-of-the-art notifications experience. | —
+[Cloud Messaging Plugin (Firebase)](https://www.outsystems.com/forge/component-overview/12174/cloud-messaging-plugin-firebase) |  Give your app users a state-of-the-art notifications experience. | No
 [Health & Fitness](<https://www.outsystems.com/forge/component-overview/11715/health-fitness-plugin>) | Provides access to health and fitness data.
-Uses HealthKit API for iOS and Google Fit API for Android. | —
+Uses HealthKit API for iOS and Google Fit API for Android. | No
-[InApp Browser](<https://www.outsystems.com/forge/component/1558/inappbrowser-plugin/>) | Open external URLs directly in your application. | —
+[InApp Browser](<https://www.outsystems.com/forge/component/1558/inappbrowser-plugin/>) | Open external URLs directly in your application. | No
 [Key Store](<https://www.outsystems.com/forge/component/1550/Key+Store+Plugin/>) | Store small amounts of sensitive information on your device.
-Key Store secures data by encrypting the data before storing it, and the platform itself carefully controls access to stored items. | —
+Key Store secures data by encrypting the data before storing it, and the platform itself carefully controls access to stored items. | No
-[Local Notifications](<http://www.outsystems.com/forge/component/1541/local-notifications-plugin/>) | Send app notifications to the device when the application isn't running in the foreground. | —
+[Local Notifications](<http://www.outsystems.com/forge/component/1541/local-notifications-plugin/>) | Send app notifications to the device when the application isn't running in the foreground. | No
 [Location](<https://www.outsystems.com/forge/component/1395/location-plugin/>) | Access the GPS capabilities of the user's device to show, for example, the present latitude, longitude, and  altitude. | Yes
-[OneSignal Notifications](<http://www.outsystems.com/forge/component/2119/onesignal-plugin/>) | Push notifications using OneSignal, with deep-linking and actions. | —
+[OneSignal Notifications](<http://www.outsystems.com/forge/component/2119/onesignal-plugin/>) | Push notifications using OneSignal, with deep-linking and actions. | No
-[Payments](https://www.outsystems.com/forge/component-overview/13678/payments-plugin) | Allows addition of payments experience using Apple Pay and Google Pay | —
+[Payments](https://www.outsystems.com/forge/component-overview/13678/payments-plugin) | Allows addition of payments experience using Apple Pay and Google Pay | No
-[Performance Monitoring](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10706) | Firebase-based plugin that lets you understand how you can improve the performance of your app.  | —
+[Performance Monitoring](https://www.outsystems.com/forge/Component_Overview.aspx?ProjectId=10706) | Firebase-based plugin that lets you understand how you can improve the performance of your app.  | No
-[QR/Barcode scanner](<https://www.outsystems.com/forge/component/1403/barcode-plugin/>) | Scan barcodes and QR codes. | —
+[QR/Barcode scanner](<https://www.outsystems.com/forge/component/1403/barcode-plugin/>) | Scan barcodes and QR codes. | Yes
 [Social Login Mobile](<https://www.outsystems.com/forge/component-overview/7895/social-login-mobile>) | Lets you set a login experience that resorts to an external provider, namely Google, Apple, Facebook, or LinkedIn. | Yes
-[SSL Pinning](<https://www.outsystems.com/forge/component-overview/1873/ssl-pinning-plugin>) | Provide an extra layer of security to HTTPS communications by adding a verification of the server certificate against hashes of public keys. | —
+[SSL Pinning](<https://www.outsystems.com/forge/component-overview/1873/ssl-pinning-plugin>) | Provide an extra layer of security to HTTPS communications by adding a verification of the server certificate against hashes of public keys. | No
-[Touch ID](<https://www.outsystems.com/forge/component-details/1431/Touch+ID+Plugin/>) | Use authentication with Touch ID in your application. | —
+[Touch ID](<https://www.outsystems.com/forge/component-details/1431/Touch+ID+Plugin/>) | Use authentication with Touch ID in your application. | No

 ### Notes

 When working with the plugins:

 * Use the plugin that supports iOS or Android, depending on your target platform.
 The app generation fails if you use a plugin that isn't supported on the target platform.
+For more information on app generation errors check our [list of MABS errors](<https://success.outsystems.com/support/errors/mabs_errors/>).
 * Each time you add, remove, or modify the plugin in an app, OutSystems [rebuilds the native shell](<../../deliver-mobile/mobile-app-update-scenarios.md#Situations_When_the_User_Must_Install_a_New_Build>) which you then have to distribute to the end users for installation.
 * [Include the plugin license](<../../deliver-mobile/compliance-with-third-party-licenses.md#Include_the_Third_Party_Licenses_Used_by_Plug-ins_or_Components>) in your app to respect the license agreements of that plugin.
 These license agreements are usually placed in the About page of the app that uses them.